Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Human Capital Formation in India

 Physical Capital

-Physical capital is one of the crucial elements in the production process, alongside labor and natural resources.
+Physical capital is one of the crucial elements in the production process, alongside labour and natural resources.
 It encompasses man-made items such as machinery, buildings, equipment, and more.
 These goods are used in the production process to transform raw materials into finished products.
 A substantial investment in physical capital is often required for new projects.

-Difference between Physical Capital and Human Capital :-
+Difference between Physical Capital and Human Capital:-

 Human Capital Formation in India Class 12 Economics